MagicJinn/Quantum-Things/README.md

 - Made the ID Card crafting recipe shapeless.
 - Re-added Spectre Armor (WIP).
 - Re-added Biome Painter and Biome Capsule from 1.7.10.
-- Re-added Obsidian Stick from 1.7.10, now used for Spectre Weapons and the Biome Painter.
+- Re-added Obsidian Stick from 1.7.10, now used for Spectre Tools and the Biome Painter.
 - Added the Spectre Hoe.

 ### Fixes